 Johnson Grow Lights LED CX-16

 NextLight Mega LED Grow Light

-We ranked the “Top 10 LED Lights” based on their maximum coverage area, HID equivalence, and average wattage draw.
-These are the basic factors, but along with your budget, the intensity and efficiency of a marijuana grow light are very important.
-This is of course relative to your grow space.
+We ranked the top LED grow lights based on their maximum coverage area, HID equivalence, and average wattage draw.
+These are the basic factors, but along with your budget, the intensity and efficiency of marijuana grow light is very important.
+This is, of course, relative to your grow space.

 It’s loaded with 96 5-Watt Epistar LED’s that produce 480 Watts of light output, while only drawing an average of 190 Watts.
 When 18” above the canopy, its average PAR is 680 µmol./m2/s.